frogm0uth/keyboard-notes/qmk-custom-edit/README.md

 | CE_PG_U | Do nothing                                           | Do nothing                          | Delete to start of document  |
 | CE_PG_D | Do nothing                                           | Do nothing                          | Delete to start of document  |

-**How to use Custom Edit**
+# Usage

+## How to add to your keymap

 Note: the following assumes that you have a keymap.h file which is included by keymap.c and contains the definitions of the `layers` and `custom_keycodes` enums.
+The code can be obtained from my [Kyria keymap](../../../../keyboard-firmware/tree/master/kyria-rsthd-prime).

-Note 2: Custom Edit requires [OS Shortcuts](../qmk_os_shortcuts).
+Note 2: Custom Edit requires [OS Shortcuts](../../../tree/master/qmk-os-shortcuts/).

 To include Custom Edit in your keymap:

-1. Drop the files custom_edit.c, custom_edit.h and shortcuts.h into your keymap folder.
+1. Drop the files custom_edit.c and custom_edit.h into your keymap folder.

 2. Include custom_edit.h in your keymap.h file: